 9. Craigieburn Valley

 Another one close to Christchurch.
 With open bowls, long untouched runs of snow and narrow chutes, this ski area is not for beginners.
 Hence why it caters mainly for advanced and expert skiers and snowboarders.
-Hiking to the peaks are steep, still, it is quite affordable and offers some fascinating views.
+Hiking to the peaks are steep so you need to be careful.
+Additionally, it’s very affordable and presents iconic views.
 For more information, visit the Craigieburn Valley website.

 📍 Craigieburn Valley Ski Field Rd, 7580, New Zealand